Florida Child Sexual Abuse Lawsuits

 Victims of abuse may be entitled to seek financial compensation for:

 - Medical bills incurred as a result of the abuse

 - Pain and suffering of the victim (and potentially their family members)

 - Costs associated with necessary therapy

 - Damages related to the victim's diminished quality of life

-A skilled sex abuse attorney can help you understand the rights of the victim and the potential damages which may be sought from perpetrators.
+A skilled sex abuse attorney can help you understand victim's rights and the potential damages which may be sought from perpetrators.

-When selecting an attorney, look for someone with experience helping victims and families of victims of sexual abuse.
-Families need to know there is someone available to help them make sense of both the criminal and civil aspects of sexual abuse cases.
-An advocate should be caring, compassionate, and willing to listen to both the victim’s concerns and the concerns of family members.
+When selecting an attorney, look for someone with experience helping victims of sexual abuse and their families.
+Parents and caregivers need to know there is someone available to help them make sense of both the criminal and civil aspects of child sexual abuse cases.
+An advocate should be caring, compassionate, and willing to listen to the victim's concerns and the concerns of family members.